AndrewJBateman/next-tailwind-supabase/README.md

 # :zap: Next Tailwind Supabase

-* Next.js frontend to display images and text from a Supabase PostgreSQL database
+* Next.js PWA to display data from a Supabase PostgreSQL database
 * **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/next-tailwind-supabase?style=plastic)